The problem with starting from scratch

 Use toolero when you are:

-• splitting data into independent pieces for parallel or high-throughput workflows;
+- preparing split data for parallel or high-throughput workflows;

-toolero is also the first step in a three-package family for reproducible research workflows, from local project setup to containerization and high-throughput computing submission:
+toolero is the first package in From the Notebook to the Cluster, a three-package family for reproducible research workflows.
+The family covers the full arc from local project setup to high-throughput computing:

 └─ containr freeze the software environment in a container